 When your phone is reset, it should reboot in normal mode.

 Most new users start panicking when they find their phone is stuck in safe mode.
 However, there are some effective ways to get around this issue and to get your phone out of safe mode.
-We sincerely recommend you fix safe mode issues with DroidKit.
+We sincerely recommend you DroidKit to fix safe mode won’t turn off.
 If you find this tutorial useful, please share this post with your friends.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >